-Lana Del Rey’s ‘Boyfriend’ Buries His Mother, Travels To Cuba, California
+Lana Del Rey’s ‘Boyfriend’ Buries His Mother, Travels To Cuba And California

 Sadly, at the end of 2016, after Francesco Carrozzini had accepted awards won for the movie about his mother’s life, Franca Sozzani died of cancer at the age of 66 on December 23, 2016.

-About her life, NY Times wrote, “Ms. Sozzani did not fit into any traditional mold and she did not play by the rules.
+About her life, the New York Times wrote, “Ms. Sozzani did not fit into any traditional mold and she did not play by the rules.
 She rewrote them.”

 Around the world, other celebrities sent their condolences to Francesco Carrozzini about his mother including Kanye West, Victoria Beckham, and Madonna.